-The simple and efficient volumetric lighting solution compatible with every platforms: Windows PC, Mac OS X, Linux, WebGL, iOS, Android, VR, Oculus Quest, AR, Consoles, Built-in/Legacy Render Pipeline, SRP (URP & HDRP)!
+The simple and efficient volumetric lighting solution compatible with every platforms: Windows PC, Mac OS X, Linux, WebGL, iOS, Android, VR, Oculus/Meta Quest, AR, Consoles, Built-in/Legacy Render Pipeline, SRP (URP & HDRP)!

 Volumetric Light Beam is a 5-stars-rated asset available for the Unity engine, which greatly improves the lighting of your scene by generating truly volumetric procedural beams of light to render high quality light shafts rays effects.

 This is a perfect, easy and cheap way to simulate density, depth and volume for your spotlights and flashlights, even on Mobile!